Application of integrated gradients explainability to sociopsychological semantic markers: Introduction

-For comparison purposes between different algorithms and different settings, we selected two faithfulness measures from \cite{deyoung2020benchmark}, namely \emph{comprehensiveness} and \emph{sufficiency}, as well as an \emph{approximation error} that evaluates the deviation from the output of the ideal model \cite{makino-etal-2024-impact}.
+For comparison purposes between different methods and different settings, we selected \Tom{from the state-of-the-art solutions available in the literature} two faithfulness measures from \cite{deyoung2020benchmark}, namely \emph{comprehensiveness} and \emph{sufficiency}, as well as an \emph{approximation error} that evaluates the deviation from the output of the ideal model \cite{makino-etal-2024-impact}.
 Faithfulness metrics evaluate whether the important features identified by the algorithms are genuinely important (comprehensiveness) and sufficient (sufficiency) to make predictions.
-These metrics are assessed by masking features in the order of their importance scores and analyzing how the model predictions change \cite{benchmark24eai}.
-Specifically, we define: \begin{itemize} \item {\bf Comprehensiveness}: The output is tested against $\B x$ and a counterpart $\B x_f^c$ where a fraction $f$ of words is removed.
+These metrics are assessed by masking features in the order of their importance scores and analyzing how the model predictions change \cite{benchmark24eai}. \Tom{Overall, the chosen metrics cover the relevant aspects of faithfulness, and are widely adopted and recognized in the literature as reliable and effective.} We have: \begin{itemize} \item {\bf Comprehensiveness}: The output is tested against $\B x$ and a counterpart $\B x_f^c$ where a fraction $f$ of words is removed.
 The words removed correspond to the \emph{top} scoring attribution values (in absolute value) \cite{yin2022sensitivity}.
 We calculate

 Comprehensiveness naturally increases with $f$, and a higher comprehensiveness indicates better algorithm performance, as the best scores contribute more significantly to the prediction. \item {\bf Sufficiency}: The output is tested against $\B x$ and a counterpart $\B x_f^s$, which is the complement of $\B x_f^c$.
-In $\B x_f^s$, the fraction $f$ of the top-scoring attribution values (in absolute value) is retained, and the remaining words are removed \cite{yin2022sensitivity}.
+In $\B x_f^s$, the fraction $f$ of top-scoring attribution values (in absolute value) is retained, while the remaining words are removed \cite{yin2022sensitivity}.
 We calculate

 Sufficiency naturally decreases with $f$, and lower sufficiency values indicate better algorithm performance. \item {\bf Approximation error}: This is a normalized measure \cite{makino-etal-2024-impact}